 Yes.
-Students will be permitted to study in campus libraries and must adhere to social distancing, wear a face covering, and refrain from moving furniture.
+Students will be permitted to study in campus libraries and must adhere to wearing a face covering, and refraining from moving furniture.
 Failure to abide by these protocols will result in the student being removed from the library.

 Yes.
 If a student disregards University requirements related to our expectations surrounding on-campus COVID-19-related protocols, they can be charged with Disorderly Conduct through the Code of Student Conduct.
 Sanctions may include a University reprimand, removal from on-campus housing, being trespassed from campus property for a specified period of time, placement on non-academic probation, suspension, and/or expulsion.

 Yes.
 The Code of Student Conduct, under Section II.A, states, “Non-academic misconduct by students or student organizations constitutes a violation of this Code.
 The University’s disciplinary jurisdiction can extend to conduct on and off campus.”

 There will be no capacity limits for on-campus programming.

 No. All questions and information will be included in the VEMS request for space or other paperwork currently in place.